scala-steward/connect-rpc-scala/README.md

 )
 ```

-After installing the library, you can expose your GRPC service to the clients using Connect-RPC protocol (suppose you
+After installing the library, you can expose your GRPC service to the clients using Connect protocol (suppose you
 already have a GRPC services generated with ScalaPB):

 ```scala